SSL certificate lifespans are shrinking. Manual management won’t keep up.

 Risk

-Forgotten certificates can lead to security breaches and outages.
+Forgotten certificates can lead to security breaches, outages, and dangerous vulnerabilities.

 Inefficiency

-Manual processes are prone to errors and delays
+Manual processes are prone to errors, delays, and security risks.

 Certificate outages impact everyone

 Around 81% of companies have experienced a certificate-related outage in the past two years.
-Certificate outages happen when digital certificates expire or become invalid, causing security and operational issues.
-Certificate Lifecycle Management (CLM) prevents this by ensuring certificates are always up-to-date.
+Certificate outages happen when digital certificates expire or become invalid, causing security and operational challenges.
+Implementing an automated Certificate Lifecycle Management (CLM) solution, such as Sectigo Certificate Manager (SCM), helps prevent outages and disruptions by ensuring certificates are always up-to-date.

 What happens if no action is taken